 Interestingly, Heartland started in a very special way.
 After some unforeseen circumstances, Pastor Rod’s family found themselves conducting a weekly church service in their family room.
 After some time in prayer, they decided to open their home to those who wanted to join the tiny church service.
 It wasn’t long before more people asked to come to ‘church’ so they started to share meals and discuss the Scriptures.
 Gathering for meals, prayer, and teaching often brought laughter and fellowship until the late hours of the night.
 The realization hit this was probably what it was like for the early church to ‘do life together’ and they loved it!

 It was at that point they decided to become more official.
 They chose a name, developed a committed Board of Directors, applied for 501c3 status, and launched Heartland Bible Church.

 Heartland eventually outgrew the basement and had to move to a more formal Sunday church environment BUT they’ve kept those less formal characteristics that make Heartland unique.
 (For example, Heartland opens every church service with an Ice Breaker discussion question to help get to know other people sitting nearby.)

 Heartland Bible Church has developed into a discipleship-focused church that encourages each person to have an authentic relationship with God and with others.
-In addition, Heartland has grown into a church with a commitment to those struggling with alcoholism and substance abuse.
-Our church takes a hands-on approach with those in recovery and we often watch spiritual champions emerge.
+In addition, Heartland has also grown into a church with a commitment to those struggling with alcoholism and substance abuse.
+Our church takes a hands-on approach with those in recovery and we often witness miracles.

 This is our story and why we’ve come to do church with a radically new (but actually old) way of thinking!